The SimplePractice Appointment-request Widget makes it easy for potential new clients to find your availability and request an appointment online.

 Adding the Appointment-request Widget to your external practice website

 Note: With the Professional Website by SimplePractice, the online appointment request flow is seamlessly incorporated into your website, so there's no need to embed the Appointment-request Widget.
 Learn more about setting up your Professional Website.

 Keep in mind that our Customer Success Team can’t help with troubleshooting non-SimplePractice products.
 If you’re having any trouble with your website management system or have questions about embedding the widget on your website, please reach out to their support team to resolve any issues.

 Before diving in, keep in mind that:

 - New clients will be able to schedule an appointment right from the Appointment-request Widget on your website.

-- Existing clients will be redirected to your Client Portal, where they can log in and select an appointment.
+- Existing clients will be redirected to your Client Portal, where they can sign in and select an appointment.
 This way, their appointment is connected to their existing client file.
-This guide walks existing clients through the steps of requesting appointments from the Client Portal: Getting started guides for clients: How to request appointments.
+This guide walks existing clients through the steps of requesting appointments from the Client Portal: Viewing and requesting appointments in the Client Portal.